Our Cooking Journey

 Method

-1. For the gnocchi start by washing well the potatoes before boiling them.
-Arrange the potatoes in a large pot and cover with plenty of cold water.
-Turn the heat up to high and from the moment the water starts boiling, count about 30-40 minutes, depending on their size.
-Poke the potatoes with a fork and check if the tines enter without difficulty then you can drain the potatoes.
+1. To make the gnocchi, start by washing the potatoes well then arrange them in a large pot and cover with plenty of cold water.
+Turn the heat up to high and from the moment the water starts boiling, boil for about 30-40 minutes, depending on their size.
+You know they are ready when you poke the potatoes with a fork and the tines enter without difficulty.
+Drain the potatoes and set them aside to cool down for 5 minutes.

 8. At this point your gnocchi should be ready and floating on top of the water - transfer them straight into the pan and toss them well until you get a nice creamy sauce from the butter and the starchy water.

-9. Ground some black pepper in and toss again with a drizzle of EVO oil.
-Serve with grated Parmesan cheese on top with an a drizzle of EVO oil.
+9. Ground some black pepper in and toss again with a drizzle of olive oil.
+Serve with grated Parmesan cheese on top with a final drizzle of olive oil.

 Back to recipes